Crossing the Cyprus wall of the Shame: The Last divided capital of Europe.

 The wall is there to separate both countries, but not to avoid being crossed, not for the locals or for the tourist, and everyone will recommend you to get the better of two worlds.

-As a tourist, we will need to take into account also, that if we plan to travel by train, we must pay a fee for an insurance whicoversver our car on both sides of the island.
+As a tourist, we will need to take into account also, that if we plan to travel by train, we must pay a fee for insurance which covers our car on both sides of the island.

 Meanwhile, tourists from all of Europe come to Cyprus for holidays, enjoying the sun and the beach, having crazy parties or standing in front of the swimming pool all day, while their silence keeps the wall of the shame between the north and the south of this beautiful and divided island.

 Abel Bordonado is a computer engineer born in Elche (Spain) who has focused his professional career as a travel experience.
 He has work and experience in different parts of Europe as well now developing in Asia.
 As a traveler, he is fond of hitchhiking and volunteering and nowadays he is working in New Delhi (India).

 If you liked this article, you may like these as well: